Buying A Used Golf Cart – What You Should Know

-When I moved to a large gated community, I, in a sense, joined a society of leisure-loving residents whose main conveyance was a golf cart.
+When I moved to a large gated community, I joined a society of leisure-loving residents.
+Their main conveyance was a golf cart.
 So, to join in spirit with my new neighbors, I had a new project…

 How Much Does A Used Golf Cart Cost?

 Used golf carts in decent condition will cost an average of $2,000-$4,000.
-If the Golf Cart is under 5 years old, then $3,000 to $4,500.
-Consider your location, though, because if you are conducting your search in a golf community, then they are in higher demand there and will naturally be worth more to the seller.
+If the Golf Cart is under 5 years old, then $3,000 to $8,000.
+However, keep in mind where you are searching.
+Golf communities have higher demand, so sellers can ask for higher prices.

 Is A Gas Golf Cart Or An Electric Golf Cart Better?

-In some campgrounds, communities, and resorts, this decision has been made for you because they only allow one or the other.
+In certain campgrounds, communities, and resorts, they make the decision for you.
+They only allow one or the other.
 How large of a neighborhood are you going to be covering?
 How hilly is the terrain?
 A gas-powered cart has virtually unlimited distance and is better pulling up a hill.
-The electric has an average distance of 30 miles or so between charges (48 Volt carts, that is) and are easier to maintain.
+Electric carts, specifically 48 Volt ones, can go around 30 miles before needing to be charged.
+Additionally, they are simpler to take care of.
 A 48-volt cart will run twice as long as a 36-volt on a charge.
 That equates to longer run time and less time being charged.

 The distance between charges varies of course, with how much the cart is carrying up and down hills.
-Then there is the time it takes to fully charge back up before you can hit the road again, whereas you can set out immediately with the gas vehicle as long as you have checked the fuel gauge.
-If you have purchased a new electric golf cart, the batteries are usually warrantied for two years, which is a good thing considering the cost of the battery is much higher than an automobile battery.
+The electric vehicle takes longer to recharge before driving again.
+The gas vehicle can start immediately after checking the fuel gauge.
+If you bought a new electric golf cart, the batteries are typically covered for two years.
+This is helpful because golf cart batteries cost more than car batteries.

-Electric carts come in different battery pack configurations: A 48-volt which will have four 12 volt batteries or six 8 volt batteries.
+Electric carts have different battery pack configurations.
+There are two options: a 48-volt cart with four 12-volt batteries or six 8-volt batteries.
 A 36-volt cart will have six 6 volt batteries.
-The charger for the electric cart is entirely different from an automobile battery charger and is quite a bit more expensive.
+The electric cart charger is not like a car battery charger and costs more.

-Gas carts will have 4 or 5 times the moving parts that an electric cart will have and will, of course, have different maintenance routines to perform.
+Gas carts have 4 or 5 times more moving parts than electric carts.
+They also require different maintenance routines.
 Some models of gas carts will use a mixture of 2-cycle oil and gasoline.
-Older models need the oil and gas premixed and added to the tank, while others have an oil injector that adds the oil as the gas is used.
+Some older models require mixing the oil and gas before adding it to the tank.
+Other models have an oil injector that adds oil while using gas.

-Proper attention to the belts and carburetor components will minimize the added issues you might encounter.
+To avoid problems, pay attention to the belts and carburetor parts.
 The tune-up parts and filters are readily available and easy to install yourself.
 There are detailed how-tos on this site for the major golf cart brands.
+The gasoline cart is perfect for off-road adventures.
+It can pull better than others.
+When you’re looking at a cart to buy, check if the model you picked can handle the upgrades you want.

-If you are looking at a cart that has engine issues and is being sold because the owner doesn’t want to deal with it, this is an excellent opportunity to do a bit of engine upgrading with the money you saved.
+If you see a cart with engine problems for sale because the owner doesn’t want to deal with it, this is a great chance.
+You can do a bit of engine upgrading with the money you saved.
 This will translate into more power and more speed.

-Gas and electric golf carts are both great options but don’t fall into the misconception that electric is cheaper than gas because of the maintenance and gasoline.
+Both gas and electric golf carts are good choices.
+Electric carts are not cheaper due to maintenance and gasoline costs.
 The fact is that the batteries have to be replaced every 4-6 years and they are not cheap.
 The cost of the fan belts, oil changes, fuel, and filters pans out about the same as the battery cost in the long run.

 So, on to the Pros and Cons